SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/10-mpi.md

 keypoints:
 - "The MPI driver `mpirun` sends compute jobs to a set of allocated computers."
 - "The MPI software then executes these jobs on the remote hosts and synchronizes their state/memory."
-- "The `print_hostname.py` infers the hostname of the current machine.
-If run in parallel with `mpirun`, it prints several different host names."
+- "MPI assigns a rank to each process, usually the one with a rank of zero does the coordination"
-- "MPI can be used to split the random sampling into components and have several nodes generate random numbers and report back only the pi estimate of this partition."
+- "MPI can be used to split a task into components and have several nodes run them."
 ---

 Lola Lazy is now confident enough to work with the batch system of the cluster.
 She now turns her attention to the problem at hand, i.e. estimating the value of _Pi_ to very high precision.